Redcliffe Community Zone

 PTA has reported the results from the project’s environmental testing to the Department of Water and Environmental Regulation (DWER), the state regulatory agency.
 The presence of PFAS at the site has not been caused by the Forrestfield-Airport Link project and during the dewatering process, a strict management and monitoring regime has been in place to ensure PFAS is not spread.

-The six-month dewatering program began in February 2018, with the target level reached in March.
+The dewatering program began in February 2018, with the target level reached in March.
 Three of the six dewatering wells installed are currently in operation, with the water pumped into four reinjection bores outside the station box.
+Dewatering is scheduled to be turned off by the end of the year.

 To find out more, view the Redcliffe Station dewatering fact sheet.